-MATH 2620 : Ordinary Differential Equations
+MATH 2620 : Ordinary Differential Equation

 Ordinary differential equations, including first and second order equations; applications in science, engineering, and geometry; the use of infinite series and complex numbers in solving equations; a discussion of nth order linear differential equations; an introduction to LaPlace transforms; numerical methods and systems of differential equations.
+A graphing calculator is required; Texas Instruments TI-83 or TI-84 recommended.
 Prerequisite: MATH 1620.
-A graphing calculator without a CAS (Computer Algebra System) is required; Texas Instruments TI-83 or TI-84 recommended.
-Meets SUNY General Education requirement in Mathematics and Quantitative Reasoning.